DoubleDunkDino/speedtest_net_py/README.md

 Setup:
 1. obtain the command line client by ookla and ensure its accessable by the commandline path https://www.speedtest.net/apps/cli
-2. using a cmd or powershell run the scheduler script.
+2. using a cmd or powershell run the scheduler script. run using py .\scriptsceduler.py

 Notes:
 uses the ookla command line as its writen in a lower level language.
 I found the python derived network speed tools where unable to accuratly record network speeds.